JingyiXu404/-/README.md

-# 合成大潇哥 by dreaming4star #
+# Synthetic large watermelon, a version by dreaming4star #

-合成大西瓜的星星版本。